 Does Dental Deep Cleaning Hurt?

-A common fear of visiting the dentist is that dental procedures are painful and uncomfortable.
+A common fear of visiting the dentist office near me is that dental procedures are painful and uncomfortable.

-Are you still wondering, “Does teeth cleaning hurt?”
+Are you still wondering, “Does teeth cleanings hurt?”

 Rest assured, it doesn’t, especially if you visit a credible and reputable dental clinic where your comfort is a top priority.

 If you’re wondering, “what does a dental hygienist do during the procedure?”, then read on for a complete breakdown of the steps involved in a dental cleaning procedure.

 Before the actual deep clean, the dental hygienist examines your mouth.
 If there is a risk of gum disease or periodontal disease, the dental doctor investigates your oral health further, with the possible inclusion of an X-ray scan.

 Dental Scaling (also known as Teeth Scaling) is a process in which the dentist removes plaque and tartar with the help of teeth cleaning tools.
 Plaque refers to the bits of food particles stuck between your teeth and gum.
 It eventually hardens and solidifies into tartar, which is hard to remove and leads to a number of dental diseases.

 Brushing and Flossing